benjaminooga/Tindeq-session-consolidator/README.md

 # Tindeq Session Consolidator

-Take a zip file containing exported sessions and export as a consolidated CSV file containing all sesson details.
-This effectively merges the info.csv and data_set_*.csv files so that various session types are represented in the resulting CSV file.
+Take a zip file of exported Tindeq sessions and merge them into a consolidated CSV file.
+This effectively merges the info.csv and data_set_*.csv files of each saved session so that various session types are represented in the resulting CSV file.